Click fraud is set to cost legal services marketers $193 million in 2020

 The growing importance of PPC Cybersecurity Security protection for law firms

-For PPC and social media managers, elimination of rising click fraud has become a core business priority.
+For PPC and social media managers, the elimination of rising click fraud has become a core business priority.
 With such eye-watering money being lost every day on paid search, and growing, click fraud detection is vital insurance to protect law firm adverts and campaigns from crashing and burning.
 It has become a top priority to secure the ongoing prosperity for law firms and legal services, bringing back real clients and killing off crooked clicks.

 Better Call CHEQ